matvei77/claude-ai-downloader/TESTING.md

 3. Wait for Claude to respond to each
 4. Click extension icon → "Export Conversation"
 5. Check console output:
-   - [ ] See "🚀 Export triggered"
+   - [ ] See "Export triggered"
-   - [ ] See "📝 Extracting human messages..."
+   - [ ] See "Extracting human messages..."
-   - [ ] See "🎨 Extracting artifacts..."
+   - [ ] See "Extracting artifacts..."
-   - [ ] See "📎 Extracting attachments..."
+   - [ ] See "Extracting attachments..."
-   - [ ] See "🤖 Copying Claude responses..."
+   - [ ] See "Copying Claude responses..."
    - [ ] See download dialog appear
 6. Open downloaded markdown file:
    - [ ] Contains all your messages